desmondmc/vimeo_video_download/README.md

 # vimeo_video_download
-A Golang app for downloading http://storage.googleapis.com/vimeo-test/work-at-vimeo.mp4.
+A Golang app for downloading http://storage.googleapis.com/vimeo-test/work-at-vimeo.mp4 with a variable number of download threads to download the file in range chuncks.

   Clone the repo.